 Bokeh is a Python interactive visualization library that targets modern web browsers for presentation.
 Bokeh provides elegant, concise construction of novel graphics with high-performance interactivity over very large or streaming datasets in a quick and easy way.

-To offer both simplicity and the powerful and flexible features needed for advanced customizations, Bokeh exposes three interface levels to users:
+To offer both simplicity and the powerful and flexible features needed for advanced customizations, Bokeh exposes two interface levels to users:

 - a low-level bokeh.models interface that provides the most flexibility to application developers.

-- an intermediate-level bokeh.plotting interface centered around composing visual glyphs.
+- an higher-level bokeh.plotting interface centered around composing visual glyphs.